How to Make a Low Budget Movie or Short Film

 Taking steps in the wrong order wastes a lot of time and money.

 The best way to take down a monster is not by approaching it head on.
-So there are different ways you can approach this.
 I have my own:

 In this blueprint I’ve laid out the steps I would take to make a low budget film – in the order that I feel is the best strategy for all filmmakers.

 I know you might have read some books, good for you.
 You might have been in film school or have read magazines or Wikipedia on how a film should be made.
 That’s great, at least it shows you are proactive.
-But these techniques don’t work for low budget films, and even less so for zero budget films.
+But most professional techniques don’t work for low budget films.

 5 Make the world small